ju-leon/RetouchML/README.md

 The ResNet used for "Beauty-Prediciton" seems to favour younger faces over older faces.
 In most test runs the optimization will try to make the face appear younger.

 Skin is also smoothed in the process, this however could also be to limitiations of the encoder or the StyleGan.

-As can be seen in the second picture, blue eyes seem to be perferable too.
-Maybe i should wear contact lenses from now 👀

 ## Want to try it for yourself?